 Wide screen devices may view this page better by clicking here

-ON 28 March 1979, the Labour government of Prime Minister James Callaghan was defeated by one vote in a House of Commons motion of no confidence.
-Already in a minority, all the opposition parties voted against them and the government's time was up.
-In the subsequent general election, the Tories led by Thatcher gained an overall majority of 44.
+On 28 March 1979, the Labour government of Prime Minister James Callaghan was defeated by one vote in a House of Commons motion of no confidence.
+Already in a minority, all the opposition parties voted against it and the government's time was up.
+In the subsequent general election, the Tories led by Margaret Thatcher gained an overall majority of 44.

 Some, mainly the right wing of the Labour Party and trade unions, joined capitalist commentators in blaming the 'winter of discontent' for Labour's defeat, believing voters took fright at trade union power.
 In reality, many workers sat at home, disgusted with the Labour government's policies and particularly those of wage restraint that benefited nobody except the bosses and the rich.

 It could have been different.
-When Tory Prime Minister Edward Heath called a general election during the 1974 miners' strike on the theme of "Who rules Britain?" voters said, "You don't!"
-Labour, then led by Harold Wilson, was elected as a minority, which they extended to a small majority in October 1974.
+When Tory Prime Minister Edward Heath called a general election during the 1974 miners' strike and the three-day week on the theme of 'who rules Britain?' voters said, 'you don't!'
+Labour, then led by Harold Wilson, was elected as a minority, which was then extended to a small majority in October 1974.

 But the government stayed within the confines of the capitalist system and the increasingly sickly British economy.
 Chancellor of the Exchequer Denis Healey, having promised to "make the pips squeak" of the rich with a wealth tax, was confronted with a big business investment strike, inflation of nearly 25%, and rising unemployment.

-But some of the same leaders who had been forced to lead the mighty struggles of the early 1970s, such as Hugh Scanlon of the engineering workers union AUEW and Jack Jones of the TGWU, helped prop up the Labour government by acquiescing to its pro-big business policies.
+But some of the same leaders who had been forced to lead the mighty struggles of the early 1970s, such as Hugh Scanlon of the Amalgamated Union of Engineering Workers (AUEW) and Jack Jones of the Transport and General Workers Union (TGWU), [both predecessor unions of Unite today] helped prop up the Labour government by acquiescing to its pro-big business policies.

-The Social Contract was used as a cover for wage restraint.
-From September 1975, union leaders agreed to a voluntary £6 a week limit to wage rises; in 1976, things got tougher for workers, with 'Phase 2' a 4.5% norm, with a £4 per week maximum; and then 'Stage 3' in 1977 limited increases to 10%.
+The social contract, an agreement between the Labour government and the trade unions, was used as a cover for wage restraint.
+From September 1975, union leaders agreed to a voluntary £6 a week limit to wage rises; in 1976, things got tougher for workers, with 'Phase 2' a 4.5% norm, with a £4 a week maximum; and then 'Stage 3' in 1977 limited increases to 10%.

-Workers were more loyal to Labour than they are now.
+Workers were much more loyal to Labour than they are now.
 The government was far more susceptible to pressure through the trade unions and constituencies.
-The ranks of the party were fighting for socialist policies, and for party democracy to ensure MPs carried them out.
+The ranks of the Labour Party were fighting for socialist policies, and for party democracy to ensure MPs carried them out.
 But the union leaders' acceptance of the pay norms confused and demoralised workers.

 Labour lost by-elections in what should have been safe seats, and made a pact with the Liberals to stay in power.
 This, of course, ensured no return to any form of socialist policies.

 The government got a warning in the winter of 1977-78, when firefighters took strike action for a 30% wage increase.
-They were out for ten weeks, without strike pay or, scandalously, any official support from the TUC.
+They were out for ten weeks, without strike pay or, scandalously, any official support from the Trades Union Congress (TUC).
 They settled for 10% but also a promise of cuts in hours and new shift systems, which would improve their conditions.
 They had not won decisively but had shown what strike action could achieve.

 Incredibly, ignoring the anger developing from below, the government pressed on for a 'Stage 4'.
 Wage increases would be limited to 5% in 1978-79!
-Even the Inland Revenue could not hide the truth about who prospered from wage restraint.
+[Inflation in 1978 was 8.3%] Even the Inland Revenue could not hide the truth about who prospered from wage restraint.
 The share of the nation's wealth owned by the richest 1% had risen from 22.5% in 1974 to 24.9% in 1976; the top half's share had gone up to 94.4% from 92.9% over the same period.